 You are on your way to visit another resettled community.
 As you pass Woody Island, you get a different view of the trails you hiked along the day before.
-In the distance, you can see Merasheen, Brule, Spencer's Cove, Tacks Beach and Isle Valen.
+You will also get a different view of the resettled communities of Merasheen, Brule, Spencer's Cove, Tacks Beach and Isle Valen.
 Most of these islands have no permanent residents, just those who return each spring to pursue the fishery.
-Keep an eye out for whales, dolphins, bald eagles and other wildlife in the area as we head for another resettled community.
+Keep an eye out for whales, dolphins, bald eagles and other wildlife in the area.

-Muddy Hole also called Bollard's Town is located on Sound Island and is often visited on Day Two.
+Muddy Hole also called Bollard's Town is located on Sound Island and is our destination on Day Two.
 This snug little cove was resettled in the 1940's, well before the official resettlement program began.
 While the staff prepare lunch, some may wish to hike around the harbour, or you may prefer to sit around the fire and listen to some music.